 This industry comprises establishments primarily engaged in providing advice and assistance to businesses and other organizations on management issues, such as strategic and organizational planning; financial planning and budgeting; marketing objectives and policies; human resource policies, practices, and planning; production scheduling; and control planning.

 This industry group comprises establishments engaged in conducting original investigation undertaken on a systematic basis to gain new knowledge (research) and/or the application of research findings or other scientific knowledge for the creation of new or significantly improved products or processes (experimental development).
 The industries within this industry group are defined on the basis of the domain of research; that is, on the scientific expertise of the establishment.

 Before starting a business, you probably will need to register with the Florida Department of State, the IRS and the Florida Department of Revenue.
 For businesses located outside of the State of Florida, evidence of registration with their Division of Corporations or Corporate Registry may be required.

 Some businesses in this category do not require a state-issued business license to operate.
-However, health-related services may require a license from the Department of Health.
+However, some services may require a license from the Department of Health.
 If you are only pursuing a professional license, you may not need to complete all of the additional steps listed on this checklist.

 Business owners in this category may also wish to explore assistance offered by the Florida Department of Economic Opportunity.